robleroni/Puerro/README.md

 ## Idea

-To not loose our train of thought, we need to have a structered method on how to handle the research process.
+To not loose our train of thought, we need to have a structured method on how to handle the research process.

 The idea is to build a showcase project by simulating interactions between a developer and a customer.

 - **Customer**: wants an easy to use and modern web application
 - **Developer**: wants to develop the application as simple as possible

-Therefore, the developer needs to research and evaluate different approches to build the application as simple as possible while still satisfying the usefulness demanded by the customer.
+Therefore, the developer needs to research and evaluate different approaches to build the application as simple as possible while still meeting customer demands.

 The showcase application should contain as many UI-Patterns as possible.